- As your child’s pronunciation improves, it becomes easier for others to understand them.

-You might be wondering when will your little one begin to verbally answer to your questions.
+You might be wondering when will your little one begin to verbally answer your questions.
 It’s not an easy task!
-It requires your son to understand what you’re asking, process the question, formulate an answer and then verbally communicate it.
-It all depends on what questions you’re asking, so it’s a good idea to know what kind of questions you should ask and expect an answer to, depending on your child’s age.
+It requires your child to understand what you’re asking, process the question, formulate an answer, and then verbally communicate it.
+It all depends on what questions you’re asking, so, depending on your child’s age, it’s a good idea to know what kind of questions you should ask and expect an answer to.